harishravi121/Codes2026fun/README.md

 I really like concicous robots as shown and  ai concious sport game video maker for a channel for money so no one has to spend lakhs to go to a game and 100 crore to host it the use being we will be fit watching it and excercising..

 Random maps written for android but would be nice for <10$ androidless phones?
 Also flood fill protype with lift heavy laptop android gui with just 3 buttons would be nice and I saw IITM do python guis

+So I would like to ask my BTP Labmates to help write a union of maze solver robot code and human entry algorithm to get new gui in python.. since 2010